esceny/calculator/README.md

 # calculator
-Worning on a GUI calculator
+This is a comprehensive GUI based calculator wriiten in python